cantaloupe-project/cantaloupe/README.md

 # Client-Side Caching

-The HTTP/1.1 `Cache-Control` header is configurable via the `cache.client.*` keys in the configuration file.
+The HTTP/1.1 `Cache-Control` response header is configurable via the `cache.client.*` keys in the configuration file.

 # Notes on Source Formats